Rapides Surgical Weight Loss Clinic

 Potential candidates typically meet the following criteria:

 - Have a body mass index (BMI) of 40 or higher

 - Have a BMI of 35 to 39.9 and have been diagnosed with one or more co-morbid conditions

 - Are committed to following the rules of a weight loss surgery program

 - Understand that surgery is a tool that requires lifestyle changes for long-term success.

-To learn more about bariatric surgery at our hospital, attend a free informational seminar.
+To learn more about bariatric surgery at our hospital, please watch these three videos.

 What is BMI?

 Body mass index, commonly referred to as BMI, is a simple calculation based on your body weight and height.
 While BMI is not a perfect measure, for example a body builder with a high muscle mass or a pregnant female, for the general population it is a good measure and is the standard used to determine eligibility for weight loss surgery.
 Use the tool below to calculate your BMI.